 By Nancy Gohring, FierceITSecurity, April 22, 2015.
 See original article here.

-Syncplicity is now letting users manage encryption keys for files on-premises, with a new rights management server that it introduced at RSA.
+Syncplicity by Axway is now letting users manage encryption keys for files on-premises, with a new rights management server that it introduced at RSA.

 With the new offering, businesses can run rights management software in house and keep in full control of the keys.

-The new offering fits with Syncplicity's mission to offer customers a wide range of tools so that they can selectively apply the right security measures to documents as needed, rather than applying blanket policies across the enterprise for all documents, Ganti said.
-He said that Syncplicity wins customers against Box for this reason.
+The new offering fits with Syncplicity by Axway's mission to offer customers a wide range of tools so that they can selectively apply the right security measures to documents as needed, rather than applying blanket policies across the enterprise for all documents, Ganti said.
+He said that Syncplicity by Axway wins customers against Box for this reason.
 "With Box, you have to use that for all content all the time.
 That introduces both friction on the user and maybe on IT managing infrastructure," he said.

 Syncplicity by Axway isn't the only company offering document rights management.
 Vera offers users the ability to track, revoke, watermark or prevent copying of data.
 It allows users to keep their documents stored with services they may already use like Box, Dropbox, Google, Microsoft and on-premises storage.
 However, its service runs from the cloud.